Quick Links

 Even if you do not wish them to have the meals, this would mean the school could still claim Pupil Premium funding that may be used to help your child.

-Click here to access the Coventry Council website to see if you are eligible for Free School Meals.
+Click here and access the Coventry Council website where you can see if your child is eligible for Free School Meals.